gihanrcg/Google-Auth/README.md

-# OAuth
+# Google Drive Clone

-To run the project you need to get the credential.json file. watch the tutorial here : https://youtu.be/cQAbGqoZmBM
+## Implementation of Google O-Auth to access Google Drive

+### Setup Instructions

+Download the zip or git clone https://github.com/gihanrcg/Google-Auth.git and open the project using a preferred IDE.

+Run

+> npm install

+> cd client

+> npm install

+to install all the necessary dependencies.

+Then navigate back to the root folder using
+> cd ..

+Finally run

-run npm i then npm start to run the project
+> npm start

+It will start both the client and the server concurrently

+## Pre-requisites

+- npm or yarn
+- node

+Developed by : Gihan Siriwardhana and Sanjaya Jayasinghe